Rc8941/Prusa-Firmware-Buddy-HT-Core-One/README.md

 ✅ Initial bill of materials and concepts for testing on my end (Not shared until proven functional, safe and reliable)

 🟨 Waiting on: Hotend parts to arrive.
+Estimated date: Wednesday or Thursday (7/16/2025 or 7/17/2025)!

 When they arrive, the blue parts below will be worked on and done shortly after (Updated throughout):

 🟦 Test the hotend installation process (Already checked via mockups, only have to verify the reliability of the steel zip ties)